 Either nestled in our wooden cabins or snug in our wilderness hotels, this promises to be the trip of a life time.
-Family Lapland holidays really do deliver the magic!
-Days are filled with meeting locals, expert guides, grazing reindeers and happy husky dogs.
-Our snowmobile treks offer epic thrill rides, growling power and bring the eyes to sensory overload, whilst our husky dog safari’s are true wilderness tours, touching the remote snow drenched scenery in a more natural and gentle way.
+Our family activity holidays in Lapland really do deliver the magic!
+Meet our happy husky packs, walk amongst the grazing reindeer and explore with the Sami people.
+We offer true wilderness tours, touching the remote snow drenched scenery in a more natural and gentle way.

-If tradition, authenticity, magic and fun is at the core of your holiday wishlist, then our Finland family activity holidays are designed with you in mind.
-We hope to hear from you soon.
+If nature, authenticity, magic and fun is at the core of your holiday wishlist, then our Finland family activity holidays are designed with you in mind.

 Kittilä is your arrival airport and it will approximately take 45 minutes to an hour, to drive smoothly to your destination.
 The roads are covered in ice and snow, but that doesn’t stop the flow of traffic in Finland, as all the car tyres have specialized grips.
 After check-in and you’ve collected your aurora zone alarms, discover your surroundings and enjoy your first meal here with us.
 Accommodation will be either our lovely hotels, that have the convenience of being connected to our dining & bar facilities or our popular wooden cabins, that are dotted around the forest.
 The cosy cabins come in different sizes, but when making any decisions for your family winter activity holidays, it’s really best to call our offices and speak to someone who has been there.

 Day 2: Reindeers and snow village